codenameyau/json-gallery/README.md

 ##Description
 JSON Gallery lets you easily set up and manage a responsive image gallery with JSON.
-It's great for photographs, graphic designs, and web portfolios.

 ####Live Demo
 - [JSON Gallery is used for my portfolio](https://codenameyau.github.io/)
 - An basic demo is included in the `src/` directory

 ##Installation and Setup